Outside the smallest gloomy rooms

 We can’t hear the sound of the leaves on the trees rustle

 in the breeze.

 We see all of time on the gray walls,

 the armies of black and red ants marching and carrying food,

 big bedbugs hiding around us,

-then the ways brown lizards in magic jeans crawling on gray walls,
+then the way brown lizards in magic jeans crawl on the gray walls,

-food and things packed by black dust insects.
+food and things packed by black dust and insects.

 Is the air dead?